This site requires a more recent version of Adobe Flash Player to function properly.

 Below are key drivers of MGM Resorts value that present opportunities for upside or downside to the current Trefis price estimate for MGM Resorts:

-- Average Daily Rates for MGM Hotels:Average Daily Rates for MGM Hotels has declined from $161 to $127 between 2007 and 2011.
+- Average Daily Rates for Las Vegas Hotels:Average Daily Rates for MGM Hotels in Las Vegas has declined from $161 to $108 between 2007 and 2010.
 The decline was accentuated due to the economic recession and consequent decrease in consumer discretionary spending.
 Besides this, the growth in the Asian gaming industry also accentuated the decline in Average Daily Rates.
 The growth in the gaming industry of Macau and Singapore adversely affected the gaming industry in Las Vegas.
-In case, the U.S. economy recovers faster than anticipated and the Las Vegas gaming industry bounces back to its pre-recession levels, we believe there could be a potential upside of 12% to the Trefis price estimate.
-This is assuming that Average Daily Rates reach the $240 level by the end of the Trefis forecast period.
-However, a sluggish recovery in the U.S. and higher hotel vacancy rates could pressurize Average Daily Rates and pose a 23% downside to the Trefis price estimate.
-This scenario would occur if Average Daily Rates remain range bound in the $170 range by the end of the forecast period.
+However, since 2010, ADR started to recover and stood at $139 in 2014.
+In case, the U.S. economy recovers faster than anticipated and the Las Vegas gaming industry gains momentum, we believe there could be a potential upside of around 15% to the Trefis price estimate.
+This is assuming that Average Daily Rates are north of $250 level by the end of the Trefis forecast period.
+However, a sluggish recovery in the U.S. and higher hotel vacancy rates could pressurize Average Daily Rates and pose more than 15% downside to the Trefis price estimate.
+This scenario would occur if Average Daily Rates remain range bound in the $160 range by the end of the forecast period.

 For additional details, select a driver above or select a division from the interactive Trefis split for MGM Resorts at the top of the page.